COBA-NIH/i2kconference/index.md

 This year, we are excited to present a program dense of insightful talks from leading voices in the field, alongside selected presentations from your submitted abstracts.
 Additionally, the conference will offer hands-on workshops focused on state-of-the-art open-source tools for working with and analyzing scientific image data.
 It is an ideal opportunity to exchange ideas and discover innovative approaches for managing the growing volume of detailed microscopy images.
 Looking forward to seeing you there!

-Please note that to secure your seat at the conference, <span style="text-decoration:underline">you must register on the event webpage when registrations will be open</span>.
+Please note that to secure your seat at the conference, <a href="https://events.humantechnopole.it/event/1/"><span style="text-decoration:underline">you must register on the event webpage</span></a>.

 **Registration fee**